CodeFromSpec/.github/framework/CODE_FROM_SPEC.md

 ## Staleness Verification

 Staleness is verified by the `staleness-check` tool.
-Spec staleness must be resolved before code staleness — code generated from stale specs produces meaningless results.
+The tool reports stale items in a fixed order: spec nodes first (top-down), then test nodes, then generated source files.

 ---

+## Staleness Resolution

+Resolving staleness means reviewing each stale node in light of what changed — the parent or dependency that triggered the staleness — and determining whether the node's own content needs to be updated.
+The version bump is the consequence of that review, not the act itself.
+Skipping the review reduces versioning to theater.

+The resolution process is iterative: call `staleness-check`, address the first item it reports, call the tool again, repeat.
+Because the tool reports top-down, resolving a parent before its children avoids cascading rework.
+If a resolution introduces ambiguity or requires human judgment, stop and consult the user.

+The three layers of staleness must be resolved in strict sequence:

+1. **Spec nodes** — all spec nodes must be clean before proceeding.
+2. **Test nodes** — all test nodes must be clean before proceeding.
+3. **Generated source files** — resolved during Resync (see below).

+Generating code from stale spec or test nodes is wasteful — the output will be stale before it is written.

+---

 ## Code Generation

-The orchestrator dispatches a code generation subagent for each stale file.
+The orchestrator dispatches a code generation subagent for each stale source file.
 The subagent receives a self-contained set of instructions and a structured input — it does not explore the filesystem or read anything beyond what it receives.
 The orchestrator is responsible for assembling the correct input; if